Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 The length field encodes the total size of the heap allocation except for the HeapObject word itself.

 There are a number of special length values:
-- 4095 - this isn't a header, it would an object (see [[Mapping#Object encoding]], so it is never used, just reserved.
+- 4095 - this isn't a header, it would be an object (see [[Mapping#Object encoding]], so it is never used, just reserved.
 - 4094 - this is a forwarding pointer, the low 48 bits are the forwarding address.
-The real length of the object (for garbage collection purposes) will be found by following the pointer.
+The rest of the original object will be described by a dummy object defined by the previous word (a HeapObject).
 - 0-4093 - normal object
 Note that the total heap space for an object can't exceed 4094 words (and maybe smaller, depending on the HeapAllocation size).
 Anything larger will be allocated as a remote object.
 #### Age